anchore/webinar-demo/docs/02-visibility.md

 Now that v2.0.0 of the app has passed ALL the tests we are ready to build the container as part of the CD process and deliver the artifact to our production environment.
 However, we know that some bespoke packages are not getting discovered, and we want to manually flag or 'hint' that these exist.
-We can achieve this by adding a hints json file that contains the metadata anchore can detect and process.
+We can achieve this by adding a hints json file that contains the metadata Anchore can detect and process.

 Let's first "check and submit" the source code as v2.0.0.
 Then we move onto building an image, and look at the hints process.
 ```bash